EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.2.md

 ---
 ## Marionette Set
 (Usable by: Bard or Sleight of Hand 7+)
+*Sinister puppeteer who controls enemies with invisible strings and creates spy dolls for reconnaissance.*

 > **String Mastery (T1)**
 > Invisible strings extend from your fingers.
 As an action, you can try to attach strings to a creature within 15ft (Dexterity save negates).
 While attached: use a reaction action to pull the creature 15 feet in any direction, force disadvantage on its Dexterity saves, or force it to drop prone.
 When attached to a creature, you can use your action to force it to make one weapon attack against itself or a target within reach.
 The string breaks if the creature gets 30ft away from you and succeeds on a contested Atlethic check or uses its full turn to free itself.

 > **Manikin Artistry (T1)**
 > You can craft and control a small manikin puppet.
 During a long rest, you can create a tiny manikin that resembles a specific creature you've seen.
 You can see and hear through the manikin as an action while it's within 1 mile.
-The manikin has AC 15, 1 hit point, and 20ft movement.
+The manikin has AC 15, 2x your level hit point, and 20ft movement.
 Additionally, you can speak and cast touch spell through it.
-You can maintain one manikin at a time.
+You can maintain one manikin at a time and if destroyed, you can spend 20gp of materials to repair it during a short rest.

 > **Gilded Performance (T2)**
 > Your strings become razor wire.
 When a creature starts its turn attached to your strings, you can choose to deal 2d6 slashing damage to it.